nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Deleting a person : `delete`
+### Deleting a person or internship by index : `delete`

-Deletes the specified person from the address book.
+Deletes the specified person or internship from InterNUS.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the person or internship with the specific `INDEX` in the currently displayed list.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the currently displayed list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list -i` followed by `delete 2` deletes the 2nd internship in InterNUS.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find -p Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from InterNUS.

 Format: `clear`